 Surprisingly, leather glue turned out to be my favorite way of finishing faux leather seams.
 I finished my skirt this way, and I’m pleased to report that it has even survived a couple of machine washes!

 Press your seams open and your hem up, apply the glue liberally, allow a couple of minutes for it to go “tacky,” and then press with something heavy for a good 10-15 minutes.
 A big book and some bulldog clips came in handy indeed.
 So simple, yet so effective!

 Looking for more tailoring tips?
-Try the Bluprint class Tailoring Ready-to-Wear with couture sewing expert Angela Wolf to learn the techniques you need to create a custom tailored wardrobe!
+Try the Craftsy class Tailoring Ready-to-Wear with couture sewing expert Angela Wolf to learn the techniques you need to create a custom tailored wardrobe!